I7-Examples/Bronze/docs/source.txt

 Scouring Upstairs is a scene.
 Scouring upstairs begins when the location is in Apartments and Scouring upstairs has not happened.
 Scouring upstairs ends in completion when every room in Apartments is visited.
 Scouring upstairs ends in irrelevance when Search ends.

 When Scouring Upstairs ends in completion:
-	say "He's not upstairs, then: there's nowhere in these rooms he could have been hiding, no space large enough to conceal him.[line break]";
+	say "He's not upstairs, then: there's nowhere in these rooms he could have been hiding, no space large enough to conceal him.[paragraph break]";
 	if a room in the Old Castle is unvisited begin;
 		suggest old castle;